International Master of Science in Rural Development

 Unique Selling Points

-- Unique consortium of highly qualified universities: the programme is jointly organized by universities, situated within and outside Europe, covering all relevant socio-economic sub-disciplines related to rural development.
+- Unique consortium of highly qualified universities: the programme is organised jointly by universities, within and outside Europe, covering all the relevant socio-economic sub-disciplines related to rural development.

-- Strong attention for skill development: within the programme a variety of learning methods is used.
+- Strong attention for skill development: within the curriculum we use a variety of teaching methods.

-- Multicultural and diverse intake of students: the diverse intake of students strengthens the global competences of the students.
+- Multicultural and diverse intake of students: the diverse student intake in our programme strengthens their global competences.

-- Sustainable development goals: the rural development focus of the programme is ever-more relevant in the light of the SDG’s.
+- Sustainable development goals: our programme’s focus on rural development is ever-more relevant in the light of the SDGs.

-- Modular sustainable development labs: during the entrance module semester at Ghent University, three sustainable development labs are organized in close collaboration and with inputs from many partners.
+- Modular sustainable development labs: during the entrance module /term at Ghent University, we organise three sustainable development labs in close collaboration and with the input from many partners.

 Strengths

-- High level of mobility: this allows for comparative learning on rural development, agricultural economics, policy models from specialists wordwide and for the use of different research approaches.
+- High level of mobility: this allows for comparative learning on rural development, agricultural economics, policy models from specialists worldwide, and for the use of different research approaches.

-- Multidisciplinarity: the programme with different thematic specialization options linked to mobility tracks, reflects the multidisciplinary character of the work field in rural development.
+- Multidisciplinarity: the programme with different thematic specialisation options linked to mobility tracks, reflects the multidisciplinary character of the professional field in rural development.

-- Strong links with practice: these are ensured through case study and internship opportunities.
+- Strong links with practice: these are ensured through case studies and work placement opportunities.

-- Well qualified team of teachers: the programme can rely on an enthusiastic, well qualified and research-active team of teachers from different backgrounds (educational, geographical).
+- ighly qualified team of lecturers: our programme boasts an enthusiastic, highly qualified and research-active team of lectures from (educational, geographical) different backgrounds.

-- Dedicated support by the International Training Centre - team: the ITC-team of the Faculty of Bioscience Engineering supports the students from application till graduation.
+- Dedicated support by the staff of the International Training Centre : the Faculty of Bioscience Engineering’s ITC staff supports the students from application till graduation.

-- Administrative processes: alignment of administrative processes between partners must be optimized.
+- Administrative processes: alignment of administrative processes between partners must be optimised.

-- Workload: we need to balance the workload of the first semester towards the wide international intake of students with different knowledge, skills and backgrounds concerning educational teaching methods and realities.
+- Workload: we need to balance the workload of the first term towards the wide international intake of students with different knowledge, skills and backgrounds concerning teaching methods and educational realities.

 This information was last updated on 01/02/2023.